Jablunkov: Geography

-Jablunkov lies at the confluence of the Lomná and the Olza rivers.
+Jablunkov lies at the confluence of the Olza and Lomná rivers.

 History

 According to historians, the predecessor of Jablunkov is to be found in the place where the present-day village of Hrádek or Nýdek is located.
 The first written mention of Jablunkov is from 1435.
 After the village was destroyed by a Hungarian raid at least in 1447, a new settlement emerged, and the previous settlement was renamed Old Jablunkov.

 This settlement was primordially named Jablonka and as such it was mentioned as a seat of a Catholic parish in the register of Peter's Pence payment from 1447 among 50 parishes of Teschen deanery.
 Politically it belonged to the Duchy of Teschen, a fee of the Kingdom of Bohemia which was since 1526 a part of the Habsburg monarchy.
 In 1560 Wenceslaus III Adam, Duke of Cieszyn, granted Jablunkov town privileges.
 It continuously developed and in 1596 it had a mayor and a town council.

 The town profited from its location on an ancient trade route going from the Mediterranean Sea to the Baltic Sea.
 The route was used by merchants of ancient Rome; frequent discoveries of Roman coins confirm that.
 Important trading routes to Kraków (north) and to Upper Hungary (east) also run through the town.
 It became more and more important and also rich, as many citizens lived by trading.
 In the 1640s it had 750 inhabitants, together with a suburb and the village of Písečná.
 In the 18th century most of citizens worked in trade, craftsmanship and farming.
 At the end of the 19th century, many new buildings were built.
 A new Art Nouveau town hall was built in 1905.